ahgood/wedekk/content/pages/home.md

 Hey,

-Thank you for opening my personal resume website.
+Thank you for visiting my personal resume website.

 I'm KK, a Web Developer living in Halifax, NS.
 I've been working on Web Development since 2000.